 Discussion

-In this section, we discuss the implications of our results concerning the prospects of road tax reform in Norway as well as implications for survey methodology.
+In this section, we discuss the implications of our results concerning the prospects of road tax reform in Norway.
 We also point out some limitations of our study.

 The recruitment methods of the pilot survey and main survey were quite different.
-Since the pilot survey was recruited via Facebook, it was possible for survey respondents to share the survey with their local network, which was not the case for the main survey.
+Since the pilot survey was recruited via Facebook, it was possible for survey respondents to share the survey with their social network, which was not the case for the main survey.
 We also note that the bicycle mode share for workplace trips for the pilot survey is higher than the national average, which is likely due to the fact that Syklistforeningen (Cyclists’ Association) agreed to share the Facebook post which would attract more frequent cyclists.
+These features imply that we cannot regard the pilot survey as representative, which is also reflected in the sociodemographic characteristics of the net sample.

+The net sample of the main survey is also not perfectly in terms of observable characteristics.
 As is common with electronically administered surveys, the survey samples underrepresent lower-income and less-educated people, thus there are limits on the generalizability of the results.
-Our results show that those with low education are also more negative towards road tolls and road pricing.
-This should be taken into account when interpreting the results, or, if possible, corrected for.
+Our results show that those with low education are also more negative towards road tolls and road pricing, the same goes for those who drive a car on their daily trip or vote for populist parties.
+Given that these groups are somewhat underrepresented in our sample, opposition towards these policies in the population is likely to be somewhat stronger in the general population.
+Although the pilot survey cannot be regarded as representative, we note that the net sample from the pilot has a higher share of car drivers and voters of populist parties.

-Although the pilot sample seems to be less representative in general, there are also some other interesting differences between the pilot and the main survey.
-There is a higher share of car drivers and voters for populist parties in the pilot, while these are under-represented in the main survey.
-This suggests that recruitment via social media could be a useful supplement to other methods, but more knowledge about the representativeness and data quality is needed.
-In our case, we see that posting on social media also attracts considerable attention from internet users who have strong opinions on the topic.
-This could have disadvantages in terms of negative attention towards the research.

 The results show that many respondents do not expect road pricing to have positive effects, and that it will have undesirable distributional effects.
 This is in line with previous literature (e.g. Douenne & Fabre, 2022).
 Notably, the majority of respondents disagree with the concept that road pricing will reduce their own driving more than they disagree with the other anticipated effects.
 This could be regarded as reasonable, since an increase in road taxes, if not extremely high, will only affect those who have a close substitute to making the trip by car.
-Trips who are already made by other modes and trips for which there are no good alternatives will not be affected.
+Trips who are already made by other modes and trips for which there are no good alternatives, will not be affected.
 However, it could also be that respondents underestimate their own opportunities for substitution – particularly in the longer run.
 Also, road pricing will not result in higher travel costs by car for all respondents, some will pay less.

 Our results show that slightly more respondents are positive towards universal road pricing than towards current road tolls.
 One should note that in these questions, respondents are asked to express their opinion on each policy in isolation, they are not explicitly asked to choose between the two.
-(In the choice experiment, on the other hand, respondents are forced to choose between introducing road pricing and keeping the current system.)
+(In the choice experiment, on the other hand, respondents are forced to choose between introducing road pricing and keeping the current system.
+The results from this experiment will be reported at a later stage.)
 Hence, we should be careful drawing conclusions about the prospects of road tax reform in Norway based on these results.